drduh/macOS-Security-and-Privacy-Guide/README.md

 Step 1: Identify valuable assets

-This is probably a lot of things: your phone, your laptop, passwords stored on your devices, internet browsing history, etc. Make a list of all the things you can think of that you want to protect and store it somewhere.
+This is probably a lot of things: your phone, your laptop, passwords stored on your devices, internet browsing history, etc. Make a list starting with the most important assets to protect.
+You can put them in categories based on how important they are: public, sensitive, or secret.

 Step 2: Identify adversaries